-The inflationary environment that developed throughout 2022 and has persisted into the new year has seen a series of aggressive rate rises by the central banks with further potential rate increases still to come.
+The inflationary environment that developed throughout 2022 and has persisted into 2023 has seen a series of aggressive rate rises by the central banks which only stabilised towards the end of the Year.
 The change in the interest rate environment has seen a move towards assets with a more value or cyclical bias as opposed to longer duration growth assets and this has created, and is likely to continue to create, further market distortions and dislocations.
 The effect of current and prospective rate hikes, while priced into certain financial instruments, may take some time to feed through and will likely have further real-world impacts.

-The Russia / Ukraine conflict looks set to persist and the situation could well worsen before it improves, while the threat of a widening conflict has diminished but not fully dissipated.
+The Russia/Ukraine and Israel/Palestine conflicts look set to persist and the situation could well worsen before it improves.
 Allies of Ukraine are still increasing sanctions against Russia, including financial sanctions and export controls, which will continue to weigh on global economic activity and capital flows.

-At the end of 2022, the portfolio had no exposure to Russian securities and Russian-related assets.
+At the end of 2023, the portfolio had no exposure to Russian securities and Russian-related assets.